Arboricultural consultants in Cambridge

 But equally, it does have implications for your development plans.

-BS5837, trees and planning applications
+BS5837, trees and planning applications in Cambridge

 All the trees on, next to, or near your site will need to be assigned a BS5837 category.
 The categorisation of any individual tree depends on the tree’s size, health, expected longevity, contribution to the ecosystem, and historical significance.
 This categorisation helps local planning authorities defend their decision to grant you a planning consent on the basis that you have adequately demonstrated a sensible retention/removal balance in your scheme.